hirosystems/platform-template-stacks-wallet/README.md

   - Enable and pin the extension to your browser.
   - Click the reload button in the extension card if you make changes to the `dist/` folder.

+> Before starting the front-end app, click the Stacks Wallet extension icon in the browser toolbar to open the extension popup and create a new wallet or import an existing 24 mnemonic word seed phrase.
+Best if you import one of the pre-funded wallets provided in the <code>Devnet.toml</code> file of your Clarinet (clarity) project directory.

 4. **Start the Frontend Application**

 Start the Vue/Vite application from the `front-end` directory.